 If a library item is checked out and needed before its due date, it can be recalled, or requested to return before that date.
 Every patron is allowed to borrow an item for a minimum of two weeks.
 Following the two week limit, a recall notice will be sent to the borrowing patron.
 The patron is obligated to return the item promptly upon recall notification.
 If the item already has a recall placed on it, a subsequent hold can be placed on the item.
 The person who recalled the item will be allowed to borrow it for two weeks.
 The person who placed a hold on the item will be next in line to borrow the material.

 All library materials can be returned at either the Main or Branch library locations, regardless of where the item resides.
 The library does not accept responsibility for returning items that patrons have checked out from other libraries (e.g., CU, NCAR).

 Overdue Materials & Fines

 Overdue notices are issued daily.
 The notices mainly serve as reminders that the item(s) should be renewed or returned.
 They help keep due dates current and materials available for others.
 No fines or penalties are assessed.

 Items not checked out and not on the shelf are set to "Missing".
 If an item cannot be found on the shelf, the patron should contact the library with the title and call number.
 The library staff will search for the item and the patron will be notified when it is found.
 In the meantime, an interlibrary loan can be requested so that the item can be retrieved from another institution.

 Lost / Damaged Materials

 If a patron loses an item the record will be set to "Lost - Library Applied".
-If an item is lost or damaged, the patron must meet with the Chief of IRD, Dottie Anderson, who will determine if compensation is appropriate.
+If an item is lost or damaged, the patron must meet with the Library Acting Director, Stacy Bruss, who will determine if compensation is appropriate.

 Library user records are not made available to anyone other than appropriate library staff.